During a race to get back to camp first, a pair of teens stumbled upon a paper cube that grows a monster.

 The creature screeched, prompting the three of them to jump and swim, with Mabry leading the charge.
 The teens were halfway across when the beast arrived at the shore.
 The creature paused as a powerful beam of light from a park ranger’s flashlight shined on it.
 The monster hissed and charged at the park ranger.

 Mabry was the first one across.
 She watched as the park ranger firmly stand his ground as the monster lunged at him.
 The park ranger opened fire, his gun emitting an icy blue beam.
 The creature burst into a puff of smoke.

 Before Mabry could process what she witnessed, her fellow campers walked out the water only to be greeted with the light of another park ranger.
-She had buzzcut hair and was short, at about five-feet tall, but stood with a calm authority that made her appear taller.
+She had buzzcut hair, black skin, and was short, at about five-feet tall, but stood with a calm authority that made her appear taller.
 The name patch on her green uniform shirt read, “Ranger Mists.”

 “This–this land shark ostrich monster is chasing us,” Michael blurted out with no regard for how crazy he sounded.

 Mists pointed her flashlight at the park ranger across the lake.
 He gave her a thumbs up.
 She shined the light back at the teens.
 “You’re safe now.
 My partner took care of it.
 Where did you first see it?”

 “I found this weird cube of paper that I tossed in our fire, and it grew from that,” Mabry explained to the ranger.

 “At the Post Oak campground,” Mabry said.
 She started to feel uncomfortable with how comfortable Mists was with believing them.
 Does she really believe all of this? she thought.